corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/flows/overview.md

 Once a given business process has been encapsulated in a flow and installed on the node as part of a CorDapp, a member of a network can instruct the node to kick off this business process at any time via their node.

 All activity on the node occurs in the context of these flows.
-Unlike contracts, flows do not execute in a sandbox, meaning that nodes can perform actions such as networking, I/O and use sources of randomness within the execution of a flow.
+Unlike contracts, flows do not execute in a sandbox, meaning that nodes can perform actions such as networking, I/O, and use sources of randomness within the execution of a flow.

-## Flows in Corda 5 Developer Preview
+## Flows in the Corda 5 Developer Preview

-In Corda 5 Developer Preview, the `Flow` interface is used to implement a flow.
+In the Corda 5 Developer Preview, the `Flow` interface is used to implement a flow.
 Implementing this interface will define the `call` method where business logic goes.
-Corda 5 API is provided to the flow by injectable services, accessible by defining a field and flagging with `@CordaInject`.
+Corda 5 API is provided to the flow by injectable services, accessible by defining a field and annotating with `@CordaInject`.

 ## Changes from Corda 4

 The `FlowLogic` abstract class has been broken up into a set of smaller interfaces.
 In place of `FlowLogic`, you should now implement the `Flow` interface which holds the `call` method.
-The `progressTracker` has been removed.
-Use logging instead.
+The `progressTracker` has been removed, use logging instead.

 All methods that used to exist on the `FlowLogic` abstract class are now available as injectable services using property injection.
-An implementation of `FlowLogic` still exists to ease migration to the new system.
+An implementation of `FlowLogic` still exists to ease migration to Corda 5.
 It implements the `Flow` interface.

 This move away from an abstract class to injectable services allows you as a CorDapp developer to use only what you need.
 Features that you don't use do not need to be present on your flow classes.

 ## Flow interface

-The `Flow` interface defines the `call` method that contains the flows business logic.
-Implementing `Flow` is the minimum  required to implement a flow in Corda 5 Dev Preview.
+The `Flow` interface defines the `call` method that contains the flow's business logic.
+Implementing `Flow` is the minimum required to implement a flow in the Corda 5 Developer Preview.

 {{< note >}}
 The `@Suspendable` annotation needs to be present on the `call` method when implementing this interface.